-Should You Change Your Phone Background To A Pic Of Your Boo?
-An Expert Weighs In
+If You’re Considering Changing Your Phone Background To A Pic Of Your Boo, Read This First

 Let's be real: You probably use your phone a lot throughout the day.
 Perhaps constantly.
 So, it's really no wonder that you'd want to see your partner's smiling face looking back at you as you check your Postmates order or brainstorm ways to reply to your overbearing grandmother's text about your last Instagram post.
 But should you change your phone background to a pic of your boo?
 If you currently see your partner everyday or if you'd like to see them everyday — setting your boo as your phone background can be like the digital version of wearing a locket with their picture around your neck.
 If you have an abundance of cute couple pictures or hundreds of solo shots of them looking like a snack, you may wonder when it's appropriate to set a picture of your boo as your background.